mfeinLearn/Project-Gem/README.md

     1. Start Android Studio and close any open Android Studio projects.
     2. From the Android Studio menu click open an existing Android Studio Project
-    3. Go into the StarGem project folder and click Ok.
+    3. Go into the Project Gem project folder and click Ok.
     4. Then click Ok again if the Sync Android SDKs pop up pops up
     5. Then press build
     6. Then Finally Run